-The crusher and screening circuits will be designed to run at approximately 100 tonnes per hour until the fine ore bin that feeds the ball mill is full, then shuts down.
+The crusher and screening circuits are designed to run at approximately 100 tonnes per hour until the fine feed bin that feeds the ball mill is full, then shuts down.

-Table 17.1 and Table 17.2 show the key process design criteria and major process equipment for the crushing, grinding, flotation, and filtration operations for the plant.
+Table 17.2 and Table 17.3 show the key process design criteria and major process equipment for the crushing, grinding, flotation, and filtration operations for the plant.